Troyydev/Playfab-pal-Plugins/README.md

 ## Overview

-Plugin authors can build standalone folders containing metadata and code—**no edits to the main bot**.
+Plugin authors can build standalone folders containing metadata and code.
 Use the `/plugin load` command to upload your plugin, `/plugin remove` to uninstall.

 ## Installation & Loading